salesforcecli/plugin-templates/messages/project.md

 # summary

-Create a Salesforce DX project.
+Generate a Salesforce DX project.

 # description

 A Salesforce DX project has a specific structure and a configuration file (sfdx-project.json) that identifies the directory as a Salesforce DX project.
-This command creates the necessary configuration files and directories to get you started.
+This command generates the necessary configuration files and directories to get you started.

 By default, the generated sfdx-project.json file sets the sourceApiVersion property to the default API version currently used by Salesforce CLI.
 To specify a different version, set the apiVersion configuration variable.
 For example: "sf config set apiVersion=57.0 --global".

 # examples

-- Create a project called "mywork":
+- Generate a project called "mywork":

   <%= config.bin %> <%= command.id %> --name mywork

-- Similar to previous example, but create the files in a directory called "myapp":
+- Similar to previous example, but generate the files in a directory called "myapp":

   <%= config.bin %> <%= command.id %> --name mywork --default-package-dir myapp

-- Similar to prevoius example, but also create a default package.xml manifest file:
+- Similar to prevoius example, but also generate a default package.xml manifest file:

   <%= config.bin %> <%= command.id %> --name mywork --default-package-dir myapp --manifest

-- Create a project with the minimum files and directories:
+- Generate a project with the minimum files and directories:

   <%= config.bin %> <%= command.id %> --name mywork --template empty